ckgt/BladeRF-NIOS-Controller/README.md

 # More Machines!

 The previous lms_spi_controller was organized around a state machine architecture.
 The machine would activate with a single special 'magic' byte at the beginning of the host transaction.
 For various reasons, I wanted different magics and multiple state machines.
-There is a new structure called the packet_router that will allow many state machines to monitor the incoming byte stream (just 2 slots by default, change MAX_STATE_MACHINES for more) and act accordingly.
+There is a new structure called the packet_router that will allow many state machines to monitor the incoming byte stream (just 1 slot by default, change MAX_STATE_MACHINES for more) and act accordingly.

 The current state machine implementation of the old version does not use switch states like before.
 Now it uses a function lookup table, using the current state as the lookup index.